 Avoid concomitant P-gp and CYP3A4 inducers (eg, rifampicin, carbamazepine, phenytoin, St. John’s wort).
 May be potentiated by P-gp and CYP3A4 inhibitors (eg, ketoconazole, erythromycin); monitor closely.
 Increased risk of bleeding with anticoagulants; monitor and adjust as necessary.
 Avoid smoking.
 Caution with concomitant corticosteroids, NSAIDs; may increase risk of GI perforation.

-Diarrhea, nausea, abdominal pain, vomiting, liver enzyme elevation, decreased appetite, headache, weight decreased, hypertension; arterial thromboembolic events, bleeding, GI perforation.
+Diarrhea, nausea, abdominal pain, vomiting, liver enzyme elevation, decreased appetite, headache, weight decreased, hypertension; liver injury, arterial thromboembolic events, bleeding, GI perforation.